Indonesian meatballs in sweet soy sauce

 Instructions

-1. In a bowl, knead together 2/3 pound ground beef and pork blend with 1 tablespoon kecap manis (see above for a subsitute), 1 large egg, a pinch of ground nutmeg, 1 teaspoon sambal oelek, about 1/4 cup breadcrumbs, 2 very finely minced shallots, 2 very finely minced cloves of garlic, and a pinch of salt and black pepper.
+1. In a bowl, knead together 2/3 pound ground beef and pork blend with 1 tablespoon kecap manis or sweet soy sauce (or see above for a subsitute), 1 large egg, a pinch of ground nutmeg, 1 teaspoon sambal oelek, about 1/4 cup breadcrumbs, 2 very finely minced shallots, 2 very finely minced cloves of garlic, and a pinch of salt and black pepper.

 2. Shape the mixture into meatballs.
 You can decide how large to make them.
 I usually make them about 1 big tablespoon each.